Quail

 The only native quail species you may legally hunt in South Australia is the stubble quail, but only during an open season.

-The 2023 Quail Hunting Open Season in South Australia is open.
+The 2025 Quail Hunting Open Season in South Australia is closed.

 At all other times, stubble quail is a protected species.
 The eggs of quail may not be taken at any time, not even in an open season.
 The exact dates can be found on www.environment.sa.gov.au/hunting.